 Making Government More Accountable

-Jan led efforts successfully to require that city council meetings are televised and available via Internet by live feed.
+Jan successfully led efforts requiring city council meetings to be televised, available via Internet by live feed and archived on the City of Palm Desert website.
 She called for the accelerated digital archiving of records creating more complete and convenient access to public documents.

-She also pushed to upgrade technology producing mobile apps that anyone can use to report issues such as graffiti or potholes directly to city Hall.
+Palm Desert’s mobile app is now available so that anyone can use to report issues such as graffiti or potholes directly to city Hall.

-Jan will carry on her efforts to make government more transparent and accessible, shine a bright line on corruption and hold those in county government accountable when they waste our tax dollars.
+Jan will carry on her efforts to make government more transparent and accessible.

 Keeping Neighborhoods Safe